-David shares pastoral responsibilities with Beth Waltemath.
+David shares pastoral leadership at NDPC with the Rev. Beth Waltemath.
 They both lead worship, teach, vision, and offer pastoral care.
-They met as seminarians and lived and worked in New York City for a decade prior to moving to Georgia in 2010.
-They have three children under 10, James, Margaret, and William.
+They met as seminarians, got married after graduation, and lived and worked in New York City for a decade prior to moving to Georgia in 2010.
+They have three children, James, Margaret, and William.

-The church, for David, is a place where we know God in and through relatedness–we learn that we are valued by others, and we are we are sent into the world to find our lives by losing them.
+The church, for David, is a place where we know God in and through relationships–we learn that we are valued, and we are we are sent into the world to love and serve others.
 David is the co-chair for the political advocacy organization Presbyterians for a Better Georgia and is the religious leaders chair for the community organizing group Atlantans Building Leadership for Empowerment.
 He has served on the Board of Directors for Decatur Cooperative Ministry and on the Alumni Advisory Council for Union Theological Seminary (NY).
 David’s writing has been shared in The Christian Century, Day1, the Huffington Post, on CNN, and CNN’s Belief blog.

 David blogs sporadically at ministerslife.blogspot.com and tweets incessantly @dlewicki.